Fusseldieb/traytranslate/README.md

 pyinstaller --onefile --noconsole .\tray_translate_picker.py
 ```

+# Running

-If you download the prebuilt release or run the standalone executable, make sure to have the `.env` **in the same directory**.
+If you download the [prebuilt release](https://github.com/Fusseldieb/traytranslate/releases/) and/or run the standalone executable, make sure to have the `.env` **in the same directory**.